as understood by Mehedi A. Ali. Note: As of July 2021, The WordPress article is updated, but the PDF is an old, incomplete draft.

 The prefixed interrogative alif is used at the beginning of Qur’an 26:1655; 27:54; and 29:28-9.
 Source: Free Comprehensive Resource of Arabic Grammar © Hani Deek 2005-2018

 As we begin to look at the verses in question, it is helpful to note that some of these verses start with a prefixed interrogative alif.
 Much like the French phrase “est-ce que” (is it that/is it true that?) which is also used to form certain questions, this particle of interrogation literally translates to “is it true that…?”.
-Because it seems the flow in English becomes a bit awkward when forming sentences in that manner, it is usually translated in English as “do you?”
+Because it seems the flow in English becomes a bit awkward when forming sentences in that manner, it is sometimes translated in English as “do you?”

 However, “do you?” in English is more general and does not seek that level of specificity as the literal translation (“Is it that?”).
 For better emphasis, the phrase “Do you actually”, “Do you truly”, Do you really?” might be more suitable.
-Despite limitations, the point being made with بل “bal” can still be seen.
+Regardless, the point being made with بل “bal” can still be seen.
 Inserting the more accurate “is it that” on the other hand truly shows how complementary it is with “but on the contrary” in the original Arabic.

 2. Lut (a.s.)
 And the Two Misconceptions

 As we see in the Qur’anic examples above, what may be perceived on the surface is not so.
-There are two misconceptions being addressed in regard to what the townsfolk of Lut a.s.
-Used to do with newcomers that passed by their town.
+There are two misconceptions being addressed in regard to what the townsfolk of Lut a.s. used to do with newcomers that passed by their town.
 One is of adultery, the other is of homosexuality.

 Misconception: Is this adultery?